Feedback Loops: How to Do It the Agile Way

 But first, for the scope of this article, let's define what feedback loops are.

-What Are Feedback Loops?
+What Is a Feedback Loop?
 Definition

 How to Implement Feedback Loops the Kanban Way?